ncatlab/nlab-content/pages/1775.md

 * [[Jacob Lurie]], _[[Higher Topos Theory]]_
 {#Lurie}

-Model category presentations of groupoid objects in $\infty Grpd$ these are discussed in
+Model category presentations of groupoid objects in $\infty Grpd$ by groupoidal [[complete Segal spaces]] are discussed in

 * [[Julia Bergner]],